The 20 Best Musculocontractural Ehlers-Danlos Syndrome (mcEDS) Doctors Near Me in Maryland, US

 English

 Susan Schrock, M.D. is chief of internal medicine/pediatrics for Johns Hopkins Community Physicians.
 She practices internal medicine and pediatrics at Johns Hopkins Community Physicians Canton Crossing.
 She also serves as office medical director at the practice.
 Dr. Schrock earned her medical degree from University of Texas Medical Branch in Galveston, Texas, and completed her residency training at University of Maryland Medical System in Baltimore.
 Prior to medical school, she earned her Master of Public Health and worked as a statistician and epidemiologist.
 She is a Fellow of the American Academy of Pediatrics and a Fellow of the American College of Physicians.
 Videos Caring for the CommunityMeet Dr. Susan Schrock.
 Dr. Schrock is rated as an Experienced provider by MediFind in the treatment of Musculocontractural Ehlers-Danlos Syndrome (mcEDS).
-Her top areas of expertise are Alcoholic Neuropathy, Rett Syndrome, Sitosterolemia, and Hemiplegia.
+Her clinical expertise encompasses Alcoholic Neuropathy, Rett Syndrome, Sitosterolemia, and Hemiplegia.
+Dr. Schrock is board certified in American Board Of Pediatrics and American Board Of Internal Medicine.

 Experienced in Musculocontractural Ehlers-Danlos Syndrome (mcEDS)